wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DataScienceAI-Book-List.md

 * [2014-DataScience From Scratch #Book#](http://shop.oreilly.com/product/0636920033400.do): In this book, you’ll learn how many of the most fundamental data science tools and algorithms work by implementing them from scratch.

 - [2016-Python Data Science Handbook #Book#](https://github.com/jakevdp/PythonDataScienceHandbook):Jupyter Notebooks for the Python Data Science Handbook

+# Toolkits

+## TensorFlow

+- [2016-Building Machine Learning Projects with TensorFlow #Book#](https://parg.co/Y6s): Engaging projects that will teach you how complex data can be exploited to gain the most insight.

+- [2017-TensorFlow Book #Book#](https://github.com/BinRoot/TensorFlow-Book): Accompanying source code for Machine Learning with TensorFlow.
+Refer to the book for step-by-step explanations.

+## PyTorch

 ---